JosephusPaye/make-a-mesh/README.md

-# Animated Mesh Gradient Generator
+# Make a Mesh

-Generate and record animated mesh gradients.
+Generate animated mesh gradients and export as video.
+[Try it here](https://makeamesh.netlify.app).

 ## To-do